List of NCAA Philippines basketball champions: Third expansion (1996–2009)

 In 1996, Philippine Christian University became the seventh member of the NCAA.
 Two years later, De La Salle–College of Saint Benilde was admitted as the eighth member.

-The Final Four format as used in the UAAP was first applied in 1998.
+The Final Four format as used in the UAAP was first applied in 1997.

 Fourth expansion (2009–present)

+In 2007, Philippine Christian University (PCU) were found to have ineligible players in its juniors basketball team.
+The NCAA suspended PCU for the 2007–08 season in all events.
+By 2008, the NCAA allowed PCU to return for the 2008–09 season, then take an indefinite leave of absence thereafter.

 In 2009, Angeles University Foundation (AUF), Arellano University, Emilio Aguinaldo College (EAC) participated as guest members for the 2009–10 season; only Arellano and EAC were accepted as members on probation starting on the 2010–11 season.
 In 2011, Lyceum of the Philippines University was invited as a guest team that would play on the 2011–12 season.
 Arellano was elevated to regular membership after all the association requirements were met.
-EAC and Lyceum remained on probation; their status and performances were evaluated at the end of the 2014-15 season.
+EAC and Lyceum remained on probation; their status and performances were evaluated at the end of the 2014–15 season.
 Weeks before the start of NCAA Season 91, EAC and Lyceum were elevated to regular membership.

+Starting in NCAA Season 98, juniors' championship was held separately with the men's championship, with the former being held on the second semester of the academic year, while the latter on the first semester.
+This means, for NCAA Season 98, the men's championship was held in 2022, while the juniors' championship was held in 2023.